-Use a weight heavy enough that allows you to barely perform the desired number of repetitions.
+Use a weight heavy enough that it allows you to barely perform the desired number of repetitions.

-For example, if your goal is to perform 10 repetitions for an exercise, use a weight heavy enough so that you’re struggling to perform the 9th and 10th repetition.
+For example, if your goal is to perform 10 repetitions of an exercise, use a weight heavy enough so that you’re struggling to perform the ninth and tenth reps.

-However, you should still be able to maintain good form by the 10th repetition.
-If you can’t, the weight is too heavy.
+However, you should still be able to maintain good form by the tenth rep. If you can’t, the weight is too heavy.

-Using this same example, if you can perform more than 10 repetitions with good form, increase the amount of weight you use.
+Using this same example, if you can perform more than 10 reps with good form, increase the amount of weight you use.

-It’s a good idea to record your repetitions and weight lifted for each exercise so that you can track your progress over time.
+It’s a good idea to record your reps and weight lifted for each exercise so you can track your progress over time.

-Incorporating variety into your workout routine helps avoid boredom and stimulates your muscles in different ways (
+Incorporating variety into your workout routine will help you avoid boredom and stimulate your muscles in different ways (

-You can incorporate variety into your workout routine by using different cable attachments and using dumbbells instead of barbells or vice versa for certain exercises.
+You can add variety to your routine by using different cable attachments and using dumbbells instead of barbells, or vice versa, for certain exercises.

-You can also perform many exercises with cables that you can with dumbbells and barbells, like bicep curls, chest flys, and lateral raises.
+You can also perform many exercises with cables that you can with dumbbells and barbells, such as biceps curls, chest flyes, and lateral raises.

 Additionally, you can incorporate variety by performing both unilateral and bilateral exercises using cables or dumbbells.

-Unilateral exercises are performed with one arm or leg at time, whereas bilateral exercise are performed with two arms or two legs.
+Unilateral exercises are performed with one arm or leg at time, whereas bilateral exercises are performed with two arms or two legs.

 Don’t skip out on nutrition and sleep

-Limit your intake of alcohol, highly processed foods like frozen dinners, and foods that contain added sugars, like cakes, cookies, desserts, candy, and certain condiments.
+Limit your intake of alcohol, highly processed foods such as frozen dinners, and foods that contain added sugars, like cakes, cookies, desserts, candy, and certain condiments.

-In addition to containing a high number of calories with few nutrients, these foods promote inflammation in the body, which — when consumed in excess — can be detrimental to your health and training goals, especially if you consume these foods in excess (
+In addition to containing a high number of calories with few nutrients, these foods promote inflammation in your body, which can be detrimental to your health and training goals, especially if you consume these foods in excess (